MichaelsPlayground/BleServerBlessedOriginal/readme.md

 SDK version running on your Smartphone the server is running on).

-Notice regarding a bug in the blessed-library's log system: in BluetoothServer.java you will notice an "error" on line 185 ("Cannot resolve method 'plant(timber.log.Timber.DebugTree)'"):
+Notice regarding a bug in the blessed-library's log system: in BluetoothServer.java you will notice an "error" on line 183 ("Cannot resolve method 'plant(timber.log.Timber.DebugTree)'"):
 ```plaintext
 Timber.plant(new Timber.DebugTree());
 ```
 This error is filed as a Timber issue and may get corrected in a newer version.
-The good news is - you can build your app regardless of this error and you still see the logged messages in your LogCat.
+The good news is - you can build your app regardless of this "error" and you still see the logged messages in your LogCat.

 **Important notice when working with an emulated device running on a Smartphone (e.g. the BleServerBlessedOriginal):
 For security reasons the address the server can get connected is changing very often so when using a client app